 The key informant sample was drawn to reflect various disciplines including local government; patient advocates; faith-based organizations; safety net providers; state government; academia; private industry; and special populations.
 Local government agencies represented included the Health Department; Department of Social Services; Department of the Environment, Department of Corrections, the Memorial Library System and Police Department.
-Other respondents included a representative from the County's Chamber of Commerce, a faith leader representing the health ministries in their respective organization, a higher education representative, a local community college representative, two hospital administrators and a safety net provider.
+Other respondents included a representative from the County's Chamber of Commerce, a faith leader representative, a local community college representative, two hospital administrators and a safety net provider.
 The respondents represent over 450 years of active service in the County.